1. Best practices call for it.

 5. Health equity depends on it.

-Supporting the health & well-being of people in crisis who are fearful or mistrusting of the police requires establishing non-police mental health crisis services.
+Supporting the health & well-being of people who are fearful or mistrusting of the police requires establishing non-carceral crisis services.

 6. Care quality is improved by it.